-After the Central Illinois Regional Airport decided to replace the old airport beacon, the museum was able to acquire it.
-Plans were developed to create a miniature tower and install the airport beacon on it in the Air Park.
-The installation and completion of the Airport Beacon Tower was done Tuesday night, September 3, 2013.
+After the Central Illinois Regional Airport decided to replace the old airport beacon, the Museum was able to acquire it.
+Plans were developed to create a miniature tower and install the airport beacon in the Airpark.
+The installation of the Airport Beacon Tower was completed on September 3, 2013.

 Airport and heliport beacons are designed in such a way to make them most effective from one to ten degrees above the horizon; however, they can be seen well above and below this peak spread.
 The beacon may be a unidirectional flashing xenon strobe or it may be an aero beacon rotating at a constant speed which produces the visual effect of flashes at regular intervals.
 Flashes may be of just a single color, or of two alternating colors.